privacyguides/privacyguides.org/docs/about/handbook/community.md

 For example, a post discussing the privacy problems and benefits of *Google Chrome* would not warrant a *Google Chrome* tool suggestion topic being made to fully evaluate it.
 Discussing privacy-relevant topics in non-private tools is on-topic for our general community, but does not necessitate any team feedback.

-Posts that ask open-ended questions about a tool, like "what do you think about the privacy of x?" can usually be closed, but consider our guidelines on [closing topics](#locking--unlisting-topics) below first.
+Posts that ask open-ended questions about a tool without adding any opinions of their own, like simply "what do you think about the privacy of *x*?" can usually be closed as low-effort, but consider our guidelines on [closing topics](#locking--unlisting-topics) below first.
 Particularly, keep in mind that if a significant discussion has already occurred, it may be best to leave it as-is.
 Oftentimes, you should ask the poster to consider posting it to tool suggestions alongside an explanation of why they're personally considering it in the first place, so that it can be properly evaluated by the community.

 ### Question Posts